 You might want to incorporate some interesting things in your food forest.
 You could include a chicken coop or rabbit hutch.

 You might want to incorporate a man-made pond or water feature.
-You could also make a place for bench, picnic table, or work-station where you can gather up your harvest.
+You could also make a place for a bench, picnic table, or workstation where you can gather up your harvest.

 Once your food forest is established, you may even want to incorporate decorations, bird feeders, or feeding stations to encourage wildlife to visit your food forest, as well.

 On the other hand, you may want to discourage deer or other animals that may feed on your harvest by surrounding your food forest with a fence.

 Planning to grow some flowers, especially edible flowers, will attract pollinators to your food forest.
 This will encourage pollination and may improve your harvest.

 Where will you locate your food forest?
 Ideally, you would have a few acres of land where you live that you can start your food forest on.
 The closer to where you live, the better it will be.